 Eligibility for the layoff or non-renewal programs depends on which employee group you belong to.
 Review your specific policy for your employee group, including appropriate contacts, definitions, procedures to follow, and the forms and instructions that are needed.

 - Non-Renewal Program for Academic Professional and Administrative Employees

 - Layoff Severance Program for Civil Service & Union-Represented Staff Employees

 Please note that if you participate in the layoff or non-renewal program, the lump-sum severance payment is subject to payroll taxes with some taxes withheld at the supplemental wages tax rate.
 This payment cannot be placed into the Optional Retirement Plan or Section 457 Deferred Compensation Plan.

 Continuing Your Benefits

-If you elect to participate in the layoff or non-renewal program, the continuation of medical and dental coverage available under COBRA runs concurrently with the benefits extended under the program.
-The University will contribute toward the cost of your medical or dental coverage for the period shown in the chart below.
-The contribution is based on your work location and permanent residence on your last day of employment.
+If you choose to participate in the layoff or non-renewal program, the University will contribute toward the cost of your medical or dental coverage for the period shown in the chart below.
+The contribution is based on your work location and permanent address on your last day of employment.